Graduate Program FAQ

 What do I get out of the graduate degree in Marketing Communications?

-Marketing Communications serves media, corporate and non-profit professionals who plan careers in media marketing and management.
+Marketing Communications serves media, corporate and nonprofit professionals who plan careers in media, marketing (including digital marketing) and management.
 It combines the specialties of mass communications, marketing and management.
-In addition, it offers students specific skill sets: writing, finance and technology.
+In addition, it offers students specific skill sets: writing, financial acumen and technology.